grafana/grafana/docs/sources/installation/mac.md

 ### Start Grafana

-Start Grafana by executing `./bin/grafana-server web`.
+Start Grafana by executing `./bin/grafana-server`.
 The `grafana-server` binary needs the working directory to be the root install directory (where the binary and the `public` folder is located).